Frequently Asked Questions

 Addiction, cancer treatment side effects, diabetes

-• We recommend a minimum of 20 minutes for your session.
-People can rest for up to 40 minutes.
-If you book an appointment, please show up at least 5 minutes prior to your appointment time so you can get checked in and situate yourself comfortably in your chair by the time of your appointment.
+Please arrive at least 5 minutes prior to your appointment time so you can get checked in and situate yourself comfortably in your chair by the time of your appointment.

 • We gently place the needles on your arms, legs, and other areas that are reached while you are fully dressed and resting in a recliner.
 These “distal” (situated away from the center of the body) points can treat problems such as back pain, as well as internal disorders.